.NET MAUI

 Blazor Hybrid App with .NET MAUI

-At this point, our .NET MAUI Blazor app project is created successfully.
+At this point, our .NET MAUI Blazor app project has been created successfully.

 Blazor Hybrid App with .NET MAUI